-Fisheries Management Standing Committee - John Holdsworth and Sydney Curtis reporting
+Fisheries Management Standing Committee - John Holdsworth and Sydney Curtis reporting.

 John Holdsworth discussed various issues related to high-value fisheries, including rock lobster, kingfish, and kahawai.
 A legal challenge regarding these species was raised, as well as concerns about a scallops closure, which is both an environmental and fisheries problem.
 The key focus was on the need for abundance in fish stocks to ensure healthy, functioning ecosystems, as well as a fair allocation for recreational fishers.
-The report from John and Sydney is attached for additional details.

 Sydney Curtis provided an update on the CRA proposals, emphasizing major concerns regarding the ecosystem-based stock assessments.
 It was noted that catch data is being fed into these assessments, but in some areas, the data is not accurately reflecting the current state of the stocks.
-The science behind these assessments was criticized for not aligning with what is actually happening in the environment.
+The science behind these assessments was criticised for not aligning with what is happening in the environment.